warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-custom-smart-contract/build-an-evm-contract.md

 ## 2. Create a smart contract

-Create a new file `contracts/HelloWarden.sol`:
+In the `/warden-smart-contract/contracts` directory, create a new file `HelloWarden.sol` with the following content:

 ```solidity
 // SPDX-License-Identifier: MIT